SQream/sqream_docs/data_ingestion/parquet.rst

 Modifying data during the copy process
 ------------------------------------------

-One of the main reasons for staging data with ``EXTERNAL TABLE`` is to examine the contents and modify them before loading them.
+One of the main reasons for staging data with ``FOREIGN TABLE`` is to examine the contents and modify them before loading them.

 Assume we are unhappy with weight being in pounds, because we want to use kilograms instead.
 We can apply the transformation as part of the :ref:`create_table_as` statement.